lilyball/osx-plist/README.txt

-== osx/plist
+== osx-plist

 * http://github.com/kballard/osx-plist
 * by Kevin Ballard

 == DESCRIPTION:

-osx/plist is a Ruby library for manipulating Property Lists natively using the built-in support in OS X.
+osx-plist is a Ruby library for manipulating Property Lists natively using the built-in support in OS X.

 == REQUIREMENTS: